wp-plugins/croprefine/readme.txt

 If you wish.
 Sure.

 == Changelog ==
+= 0.9.1 =
+* Clean/removed debugging operations to prepare for official release.

 = 0.9 =
 * Plugin-out only in beta, currently.
 Standby for official release.